-- Do any of the following: - To split a single clip or linked clip, select the Razor tool 🦠 , and click the point in the sequence where you want to split the clip. - To split only the audio or video portion of linked clips, Alt-click (Windows) or Option-click (Mac OS) with the Razor tool. - To split clips on targeted tracks, click the headers of the desired tracks to target them.
-Position the current-time indicator where you want to split the clip or clips, and choose Sequence > Razor At Current-Time Indicator.
-Alternatively, press Ctrl+K (Windows), or Command+K (Mac OS).

-• To split clips on all except locked tracks, lock any track containing a clip that you don't want to split.
-Shift-click with the Razor tool to split all tracks at the same point in a Timeline panel.
+- To split a single clip or linked clip, select the Razor tool /1, and click the point in the sequence where you want to split the clip. - To split only the audio or video portion of linked clips, Alt-click (Windows) or Option-click (Mac OS) with the Razor tool. - To split clips on targeted tracks, click the headers of the desired tracks to target them.
+Position the playhead where you want to split the clip or clips, and choose Sequence > Razor Tracks (called Add Edit in CS5.5 and later).
+Alternatively, press Ctrl+K (Windows), or Command+K (Mac OS). - To split clips on all except locked tracks, lock any track containing a clip that you don't want to split.
+Choose Sequence > Razor All Tracks (called Add Edit to All Tracks in CS5.5 and later).
+Press Ctrl+Shift+K (Windows), or Command+Shift+K (Mac OS).
+You can also Shift-click with the Razor tool to split all tracks at the same point in a Timeline panel.

-\supset If you want to change effect settings over time, don't split the clip; you can apply keyframes to a single clip instead.
+ig Q If you want to change effect settings over time, don't split the clip; you can apply keyframes to a single clip instead.